cujojs/meld/docs/reference.md

 ### Joinpoint

 A joinpoint is the point at which a method or function was intercepted.
 Think of it as a description of the original function invocation.
+It provides the arguments with which the original method was called, the method name (in the case of an object method), and its own methods for allowing the original method call to continue and getting its result.

 # Advice Order